ucsdCSE110wi16/CSE110M260T16/userStories.md

  - Priority: 20
  - Time: 5 days

-Given that I have tasks assigned to me
-When I view my shared tasklist
-Then I should see just the tasks I am assigned to
-When I click on "see all tasks"
-Then I should see all the tasks in the tasklist

-Given that tasks have a deadline
-When I view a task on the list
-Then I should be able to see the deadline next to it

-Given that I have a task assigned to me
-When I click on that task in the list
-Then I should be able to view the details of that task

-Given that I delete a task
-When I go back to the task list page
-Then I should not see the task I just deleted

-Given that I edit a task
-When I click the task again
-Then I should see the updated version

-Given that I assign a task to my friend
-When my friend view his/her tasks
-Then they should see the task that I assigned to them

-Given that I have a task assigned to me
-When I don't complete the task by the deadline
-Then I will get notified

 4. Enable randomization of task assignment
  - As a roommate
  - I want to be able to have tasks randomly assigned to all roommates
  - So that someone doesn't end up with an easy or difficult task every week and does as even amount of work in the long run
  - Priority: 30
  - Time: 5 days

-Given that I have received more easy or hard tasks than average When task assignments are randomized
-Then I expect to receive a hard or easy task, respectively, next time

-Given that task assignments are randomized
-When several dozen tasks have been assigned and completed Then the average difficulty of the tasks all members have completed should be roughly equal

 5. Enable locking of task assignment
  - As a roommate